 We are grateful to community members Alex and Jake who have shared their personal stories and to hepatitis specialists Assoc Prof Simone Strasser and Dr Joe Sasadeusz for their expert advice on hepatitis C for people with bleeding disorders.

 HEP C AND BLEEDING DISORDERS

-Hep C treatments are now a once-daily tablet, with few if any side-effects and very high cure rates.
-Many Australians with bleeding disorders and hepatitis C have now had treatment and been cured – but some might not even know they have hep C.
+Current hep C treatments are radically different to the early interferon treatments.
+They are now a once-daily tablet, with few if any side-effects and very high cure rates.
+Many Australians with bleeding disorders and hepatitis C have now had treatment and been cured – but some need ongoing care for their liver health.

 WHO IS AT RISK?

-For some women and people with mild bleeding disorders, who perhaps only had one or two treatments in their lifetime, it has been a surprise to find out they have hepatitis C.
+For some women and men with mild haemophilia and VWD, who perhaps only had one or two treatments in their lifetime, it has been a surprise to find out they were exposed to hepatitis C.

 But if you ever had a blood product before 1993, including blood transfusions and plasma-derived clotting factor concentrates, you could be at risk of hepatitis C.

 You may have been wondering about testing and not got around to it yet.
 But now is the time to talk to your doctor about a hep C test – and have treatment to be cured, if you do have hep C!

 It’s a temptation to put your liver health out of your mind once you are cured.
 But if you don’t know what your liver test results were when you were cured, don’t wait to find out.
 Take the time to contact your hepatitis doctor or your GP and ask them.